What is a limited company...

 3. To observe relevant laws such as health and safety and to maintain suitable insurance.

-4. To act in the best financial and business interests of the company.
+4. To act in the best financial interests of the company.

 5. To arrange for the preparation of annual accounts and tax computations, and for them to be filed on time.